-For over 15 years, Ms. Sampath's legal career has been dedicated to serving the needs of those who have been denied justice.
+For over two decades, Ms. Sampath's legal career has been dedicated to serving the needs of those who have been denied justice.
 Ms. Sampath's practice focuses exclusively on employee-side employment law.
-In recognition of her professional achievements, From 2011-2013 Ms. Sampath was selected by Los Angeles Lawyers Magazine as a Rising Star in the field of Labor and Employment through a rigorous peer review selection process.
-From 2014 through 2018 she has been selected as a Super Lawyer in Southern (2014) and Northern California (2015-2019) respectively, a distinction given to no more than 5% of attorneys in the state.
+In recognition of her professional achievements, From 2011-2013 Ms. Sampath was selected by Los Angeles Lawyers Magazine as a Rising Star in the field of Labor and Employment through a rigorous peer-review selection process.
+From 2014 through 2020 she has been selected as a Super Lawyer in Southern (2014) and Northern California (2015-2020) respectively, a distinction given to no more than 5% of attorneys in the state.

-Ms. Sampath recently served on the Executive Board of The California Employment Lawyers Association (CELA) for the past six years, the premier organization in California of employee rights advocates.
+Ms. Sampath recently served on the Executive Board of The California Employment Lawyers Association (CELA) for six years, the premier organization in California of employee rights advocates.
 She also served as President of the Foundation for Advocacy Inclusion and Resources (FAIR) from 2016-2018 and continues to serve on the FAIR board.
 In 2020, Ms. Sampath joined the Board of Directors of Legal Aid at Work.

 With countless successful settlements to her credit, Ms. Sampath has optimally resolved cases for her clients at various stages of the pre-litigation and litigation process, including just weeks before trial and after appeal.
 While no one case is the same, below are select examples of cases Ms. Sampath has settled:

 - $250,000-Gender discrimination of female executive at Silicon Valley startup (pre-litigation).

 - $325,000-Sexual harassment of female employee working for a defense contractor.

 - $500,000-Pregnancy, gender discrimination of accomplished female biotech employee.

 - $750,000-Disability discrimination of employee suffering from a life-threatening disability.